akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

     of a supplemental term or condition included in the proposal, the supplemental term or condition will be considered null and void.

-### Contract Invalidation
+### Sec.
+7.12 Contract Invalidation

 If any provision of this contract is found to be invalid, such invalidation will not be construed to invalidate the entire contract.

-### Solicitation Advertising
+### Sec.
+7.13 Solicitation Advertising

 Public notice has been provided in accordance with 2 AAC 12.220.

-## Exhibits
+## Section 8.
+Exhibits

 1. Cost Proposal

-1. Certification Regarding Debarment
+2. Certification Regarding Debarment

-1. Proposal Evaluation Form
+3. Proposal Evaluation Form

-1. Standard Agreement Form - Appendices A – E
+4. Standard Agreement Form - Appendices A–E

 Attached separately:

 1. Quality Assurance Plan

-1. DHSS Project Management Requirements
+2. DHSS Project Management Requirements

-1. DHSS IT Requirements
+3. DHSS IT Requirements

 ### Exhibit 1.
 Cost Proposal